 As the base for this raspberry-whipped cream roll, also known as a roulade or Swiss roll, we used a Hungarian sponge cake recipe.
 The decadent filling consists of canned raspberry filling, whipped cream, cream cheese, and fresh raspberries.
 It can be made with any whole berry—raspberries, small wild strawberries, blueberries, blackberries, boysenberries.
 Larger fruits that require cutting are not recommended because the juices they exude will make the filling soupy.

-- 1 cup whipping cream (heavy, whipped and refrigerated)
+1 cup heavy whipping cream, whipped and refrigerated

-- 2 to 3 pints raspberries (fresh, rinsed, and air dried)
+2 to 3 pints fresh raspberries, rinsed, and air-dried

 To make the sponge cake: Heat oven to 375 F. Line a half-sheet pan with parchment paper.
 Then lightly coat the parchment with cooking spray.
 You can alternatively use a jellyroll pan, but if you do, the sponge will be thicker.